sciZer0/7/v/README.md

 6. when each Validator in the list is competing very hard with other Validators from the waiting list for being in the list in order to be receiving these highly generous Automated Donations, and

-7. when any malicious Validator in the list, just trying to do something wrong, is automatically dropped out of the list, and
+7. when any malicious Validator in the list, just trying to do something wrong, is automatically dropped from the list, and

-8. when any suspicious Validator may also be dropped out of the list by Voters through democratic voting (Competitive Quadratic Voting),
+8. when any suspicious Validator may also be dropped from the list by Voters through democratic voting (Competitive Quadratic Voting),

 <b>then we might suppose there are very huge incentives for each Validator to work honestly and most likely the wide majority of (or even all) Validators in the list will work honestly.</b>